DonovanB6/SuitTechnology/README.md

 # WSSUHack2021Nationwide - *SuitBot*
-**SuitBot** Is a Java Flask Application which allows users to send chat request to an automated chatbot who can then relay to the user useful and positive information.
+**SuitBot** Is a Python Flask Application which allows users to send chat request to an automated chatbot who can then relay to the user useful and positive information.

 **Contributers**: *Hector Santiago-Donovan Benson-Kel Lee-Abdul Mohammed*